 Now back home in the North of England, I know I don’t need to go back to the wilderness of Israel to encounter the Lord.
 There’s joy in the journey right here, right now.
 I can meet with him every morning, as I read the Scriptures and pray with tea-mug in hand.
 I can see his handiwork each day as I lift my eyes to behold the beauty of creation all around me.
 I can encounter him around the meal-table each evening, as we give thanks for his bountiful provision and celebrate with family, friends, visitors and strangers who gather with us.
 I can enjoy him with others in our small group as we meet mid-week, sharing life together and upholding each other in prayer.
-I can experience him in church every week, as we lift Christ high in praise and hear the Scriptures read and preached.
-I can even find God in the wilderness of my soul, as I welcome his Presence, listen for his Voice and find fresh wonder in in his daily provision of grace.
+I can experience him in church every week, as we lift Christ high in praise, hear the Scriptures read and preached and remember Jesus by sharing bread and wine.
+I can even find God in the wilderness of my soul, as I welcome his Presence, listen for his Voice and find fresh wonder in his daily provision of grace.

 There is indeed joy in the journey.
 Great joy.
 It’s found in the life of discipleship: following Jesus, day by day and week by week.
 Even though it’s really helpful, you don’t have to travel to Israel to find joy in the journey.
 It’s available to all who are simply willing to put one foot in front of the other, and follow Jesus.